ukchukx/essentials/src/main/java/patterns/behavioural/command/README.md

 # Intent
-**Command** is a patterns.behavioural design pattern that turns a request into a stand-alone object that contains all information about the request.
+**Command** is a behavioural design pattern that turns a request into a stand-alone object that contains all information about the request.
 This transformation lets you parameterize methods with different requests, delay or queue a request’s execution, and support undoable operations.